sameer2800/Lightoj-Solutions/README.md

 	explanation : http://lbv-pc.blogspot.in/2012/07/treblecross.html

+##Solution 1230 :

+	category : dynamic programming

+	This problem is interesting as it is dp on a tree rather than normal array dps. lets go to explanation .

+	dp[node][1] = number of nodes to be lightened in the subtree of 'node' when there is a lamppost in current node .

+	dp[node][0] = this is same as above but there is no lampost in current node.

+	Now, the value at dp[node][0] will be , as this node does not contain lampposts all its neighbours must contain lamps. which is dp[node][0]  +=   dp[neighbour][1].

+	but when we keep a lamp in current node , we may or may not be required to keep lamps in all of its neighbours.
+So , in this case we consider min of conditions. which is

+	dp[node][1]  = min(dp[neighbour][0] , dp[neighbour][1] )

+	Along with this answer , we also need number of roads that recieve light from both nodes . this is readers assignment. :p

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.